xavibenjamin/brightpixels.blog/_posts/2016-12-20-my-brief-review-of-the-2016-macbook-pro-with-touch-bar.markdown

 ---
+title: 2016 MacBook Pro with Touch Bar
-title: My Brief Review of the 2016 MacBook Pro with Touch Bar
+seo_title: My Brief Review of the 2016 MacBook Pro with Touch Bar
 date: 2016-12-20 15:19:00 -06:00
-tags:
-- MacBook Pro
-- brief review
+categories:
-- review
+- Apple
 custom_type: post
 subtitle: Earlier this year, Apple updated its MacBook Pro.
 Here are my thoughts on the new computer